linked-db/linked-ql/site/capabilities/live-queries.md

 **Why that matters:**

-Precision and granularity help keep costs low across consumers bound to the view.
+Precision and granularity keeps the system – all the way to the consumers bound to the view – highly efficient.
 When rendering on the UI, for example:

 * The UI maintains state, avoids unnecessary rerenders, and never flickers.
 * Components keyed by row identity keep their state.